Skip to main content

 The Centre for Applied Autism Research (CAAR) runs four summer schools.

-Working with Bath's Student Services and Widening Participation teams, we are now offering an integrated and comprehensive series of summer schools to support autistic young people thinking of going to university.
+Working with Bath's Student Services and Widening Participation teams, the Centre for Applied Autism Research (CAAR) offers an integrated and comprehensive series of annual summer schools to support autistic young people thinking of going to university.

 There are now four summer schools.